THERE ARE SOLUTIONS

 If we stick around such people, without a strong UNIT (adult & good parent), our WIC is intimated & continually re-traumatized.
 If we engage, we’ll alternate between dragged-out verbal fights & folding in childish helplessness.
 (Excellent Article : “Gaslighting & Spite“).

-– you will find yourself greatly frustrated, but mostly aware of being powerless to get your needs met from such a person.
+🔶 you’ll be very angry, but mostly aware of being powerless to get your needs met from such a person —>EVER!

-• Holding in hurt & frustration, letting it pile up, & then exploding.
-ACoAs are afraid of conflict, but blowing up makes us feel worse than dealing with an issue while it’s still relatively small
+• hold in hurt & frustration, letting it pile up, then explode.
+ACoAs are afraid of conflict, but blowing up makes us feel worse than if we dealt with an issue while it’s still relatively small

-• Blowing a small hurt or slight way out of proportion, & then reacting to that.
+• blow up a small hurt or slight way out of proportion, then react to that.
 Many times “Message received was not Message sent”.
-ACoAs hear some things thru the lens of family & school insults & bullying, so a casual remark can sound like a major insult
+ACoAs hear some things thru the lens of early family insults or school bullying, so a casual remark now can feel like a major attack

-• Being defensive (over-explaining, denying, lying….), instead of considering the possible validity of the other person’s objection or point of view about us.
+• are defensive (over-explaining, denying, lying….), instead of considering the possible validity of the other person’s objection or point of view about us.
 ACoAs hate being caught in an imperfection, error or mess-up

-• Refusing to even discuss a dispute, even if it’s presented in a reasonable way.
-Negative: because of feeling shame, guilt or arrogance (“not me!”)
+• refuse to even discuss a dispute, even if it’s presented in a reasonable way.
+Negative reason: feeling shame, guilt or arrogance (“not me!”)

 NEXT: Dealing with disputes #2